hi-sunn/AWS-DDB/README.md

 # AWS-DDB
-- For displaying databases from AWS DynamoDB
+- For displaying databases and export into (csv,excel) from AWS DynamoDB

 ``` run php index.php to execute the app```